NOTICE

 1. 1.
 Salted regular butter.
 Unsalted butter and light butters contain soy generally.

 1. 2.
 Earth Balance Soy-Free Natural Buttery Spread.
 This is a good choice for those of you who have both soy allergies and dairy allergies.
+They also have soy-free buttery sticks available.

 1. 3.
 Lard is generally soy-free, but always double check labels to make sure!